9 lives & counting

 February 17, 2026

 1988 There's a moment in every kid's life when you realize the world runs on rules — and that some people follow them, and others... test them.
 I didn't test them to be rebellious.
 I tested them because I didn't stop to ask whether I was supposed to.
-And the thing about edges is: once you find one, you start wondering where the next one is. * * * By eighth grade, Sam and I had turned Waterloo into our personal X-Games course.
+And the thing about edges is: once you find one, you start wondering where the next one is. * * * By eighth grade, Sam and I had turned Waterloo into our personal proving ground.
 We rode bikes everywhere — streets, trails, parking lots, The Woods —…

 More